4-H Extension Educator

-Prospective volunteers complete an application form (LINK).
-In addition, those who volunteer to work with vulnerable populations (children, individuals with disabilities, etc.) will be asked to consent to a criminal background screening at Cooperative Extension's expense, as a means of ensuring the safety and security both of our volunteers and of the people we serve through our programs.
+Prospective volunteers complete an application form.
+In addition, all volunteers will be asked to consent to a criminal background screening at Cooperative Extension's expense, as a means of ensuring the safety and security both of our volunteers and of the people we serve through our programs.

 Participants in CCE's nutrition and parenting classes can attend and complete the full sequence of workshops if free childcare is provided, yet we do not have funds to support this service.
 We are seeking volunteer childcare providers who could be scheduled for a 2-3 hour session occasionally, and a Coordinator to develop a list and to recruit/schedule those volunteer caregivers.
 Experience in early childhood development or daycare is desirable!
 Contact Anna Steinkraus at 272-2292 or email@example.com.

 Annual training in April, but join any time!
 Citizen Pruner volunteers help maintain street trees and shurbs in the City of Ithaca.
 Volunteers work once a week from May to October.
 Training is provided by university and local experts and covers: urban trees, evaluating tree structure and needs, and pruning trees and shrubs.
 Classes are free for volunteers and $5/class for the public.
 To volunteer or to register for the classes, call 272-2292 ext.
 126 or email Monika Roth at firstname.lastname@example.org.